 \section{Abstract}

-Model editing updates a pre-trained LLM with new facts or rules without re-training, while preserving unrelated behavior.
-In real deployment, edits arrive as long streams, and existing editors often face a \emph{plasticity--stability dilemma}: locate-then-edit ``hard writes'' can accumulate interference over time, while null-space--style ``hard preservation'' preserves only what is explicitly constrained, so past edits can be overwritten and unconstrained behaviors may deviate, degrading general capabilities in the many-edits regime.
+Model editing updates a pre-trained LLM with new facts or rules without retraining while preserving unrelated behavior.
+In real deployment, edits arrive as long streams, creating a \emph{plasticity--stability dilemma}: repeated locate-then-edit ``hard writes'' can accumulate interference over time, while rigid preservation constraints may protect only explicitly constrained directions, allowing past edits or unconstrained behaviors to deviate.

 We propose \textbf{RLSEdit}, a recursive least-squares editor for long sequential editing.
-RLSEdit formulates editing as an online quadratic optimization with \emph{soft constraints}, minimizing a cumulative key-value fitting objective with two regularizers that control for both deviation from the pre-trained weights and from a designated anchor mapping.
-The resulting update admits an efficient online recursion via the Woodbury identity, with per-edit cost independent of history length and scaling only with the current edit size.
+RLSEdit formulates editing as an online quadratic optimization with soft constraints, minimizing a cumulative key-value fitting objective together with two regularizers that control deviation from the pre-trained weights and from a designated anchor mapping.
+This objective admits an efficient Woodbury-based online recursion, with per-edit cost independent of history length and scaling only with the current edit size.
 We further provide deviation bounds and an asymptotic characterization of the adherence--preservation trade-off in the many-edits regime.

-Experiments on multiple model families demonstrate stable scaling to $10\mathsf{K}$ edits, outperforming strong baselines in both edit success and holistic stability -- crucially retaining early edits, and preserving general capabilities on GLUE and held-out reasoning/code benchmarks.
+Experiments on CounterFact and ZsRE across multiple model families show stable scaling to $10\mathsf{K}$ edits, outperforming strong baselines in both edit success and holistic stability, while retaining early edits and preserving general capabilities on GLUE and held-out reasoning/code benchmarks.